|What's involved in learning to scuba dive?|

 |You can share your instructor's, but that's not likely because you have a gauge that tells you how much air you have at all times.
 This way, you can return to the surface with a safety reserve remaining.
 But to answer the question, if you run out of air, your buddy has a spare mouthpiece that allows you to share a single air supply while swimming to the surface.
 There are also other options you'll learn in your Open Water course with TEXAS DIVE CENTER.|

-But don't worry, we have a lot of spare tanks and a compressor to keep the tanks full and we closely monitor the air consumption of our students at all times.
+But don't worry, we have a lot of spare tanks and a compressor to keep the tanks full and we closely monitor the air consumption of our students at all times and you will too.
+Our owner has been diving since 1973 and with thousands of logged dives, he has never run out of air and doesn't plan too.

 |What if I feel claustrophobic?|